 This comic song is now the rage and "McGinty" is no more.
 The Boom-deay suits this store exactly.
-When you come here and see the piles of

-BOOTS, SHOES AND SLIPPERS, and get our prices, which are marvels of cheapness, you are sure to go away humming Boom-de-ay.
+When you come here and see the piles of BOOTS, SHOES AND SLIPPERS, and get our prices, which are marvels of cheapness, you are sure to go away humming Boom-de-ay.

-Those lovely stylish summer shoes-de-sy And slippers with cute little toes-de-sy, And boots that are so pretty Makes you hum a little ditty
+Those lovely stylish summer shoes-de-ay

+And slippers with cute little toes-de-ay,

+And boots that are so pretty

-And prices that makes business boom-de-ay.
+Makes you hum a little ditty And prices that makes business boom-de-ay.

 Ladies will have the latest styles.
 We always have them.
 This week ladies' shoe with high front and turn sole.
 Nicked front slipper, red kid shoe and slipper, spring heel oil goat boot, sizes 11 to 2.
 Gents hand sewn kangacoo congress.
 NOW FOR BARGAINS.

-Women's peg boots, 65c., 75c. up to \$1.00 Misses, cheaper.
+Wemen's peg boots, 65c., 75c. up to \$1.00 Misses, cheaper.
 Our range of men's \$1.00 boots are catching the people and melting away like snow banks before April winds.
+Always ahead in Trunks and Valises.
+Ever and always the lowest prices.

-Lindsay, April 14, 1892 .- 1701.
+Lindsay, April 14, 1892.-1701.

 New Advertisements.

-TOUSE TO LET.-12 Sassex-st. Good seven roomed house, all modern conveniences.
-Apply to J. A. Gillogly or to E. P. Gillogly, Massey-Harris implements shops, William-st -1700-2.
+TOUSE TO LET .- 12 Sassex-st Good seven roomed house, all modern conveniences.
+Apply to J. A. Gillogly or to E. P. Gillogly, Messey-Harris implements shops, William-st -1700-2.

-TEW DRESSMAKING ROOMS .-MISS E. T. FITZPATRICK wishes to inform the ladies of Lindsay and vicinity that she has opened dressmaking rooms OVER MR. HUGHAN'S JEWELLRY STORE, and will be grateful for a share of their patronage.
+NIEW DRESSMAKING ROOMS .-MISS E. T. FITZPATRICK wishes to inform the ladies of Lindsay and vicinity that she has opened dressmaking rooms OVER MR. HUGHAN'S JEWELLRY STORE, and will be grateful for a share of their patronage.
 Having acquired a thorough knowledge of the "French Bias" system in Rochester, N. Y., I am prepared to give perfect satisfaction to my customers.
 Entrance first door west of Ontario bank.
-Lindsay, April 6, 1892.-1700-ipd.

-A BSTRACT STATEMENT of Elec-A tion Expenses incurred by or on behalf of THOMAS WALTERS, a candidate at the election of a member to represent the South Riding of the County of Victoria, in the House of Commons of Canada, holden on the 11th of February, 1892:-
+Lindsay, April 6, 1892.-1700-4pd.
+A BSTRACT STATEMENT of Elec-H tion Expenses incurred by or on behalf of THOMAS WALTERS, a candidate at the election of a member to represent the South Riding of the County of Victoria, in the House of Commons of Canada, holden on the 11th of February, 1892:-

+Sundries.....
 G. H. HOPKINS, Agent for Thomas Walters.

 MORTGAGE SALE

-Valuable Farm Property In the township of Laxton, in the County of Victoria.
+Valuable Farm Property In the township of Laxton, in the

-Under and by virtue of powers of sale con-tained in two several mortgages in which default has been made, and which will be produced at time of sale, there will be offered for sale by Public Auction, by George McHugh, auctioneer, at the
+Under and by virtue of powers of sale contained in two several mortgages in which default has been made, and which will be produced at time of sale, there will be offered for sale by Public Auction, by George McHugh, auctioneer, at the in the County of Victoria, on Saturday, the 23rd Day of April, inst. at the hour of 11 o'clock in the forenoon, the following lands and premises, namely: